Embedded Non-Volatile Memory IP for Automotive Markets

 2. Functional Safety requirements as per ASIL (Automotive Safety Integrity Level) defined in ISO 26262

 Safety requirements are intended to avoid risks and prevent harm to vehicle occupants as well as to the external world.
-Safety levels are determined for “functions” (such as airbag control, braking system and vicinity sensors); An OTP is part of an ECU (Electronic Control Unit) that controls one or some function.
+Safety levels are determined for “functions” (such as airbag control, braking system and vicinity sensors).
+An OTP is part of an ECU (Electronic Control Unit) that controls one or more function.
 ASIL has four levels of compliance: A, B, C, D, the latter being the highest level of safety.
 ISO 26262 provides guidance to determine the proper safety level of functions.